Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Network Coding and Index Coding - Preliminaries

 \subsection{Network Coding}

-A communication network consists of a directed, acyclic graph with the set of vertices denoted by $\mathcal{V}$ and the set of edges denoted by $\mathcal{E}.$ For an edge $e$ directed from $x$ to $y,$ $x$ is called the head vertex of $e$ denoted by $head(e)$ and $y$ is called the tail vertex of $e$ denoted by $tail(e).$ The in-degree of an edge $e$ is the in-degree of its head vertex and out-degree of $e$ is the out-degree of its tail vertex.
+A communication network consists of a directed acyclic graph without self-loops, with the set of vertices denoted by $\mathcal{V}$ and the set of edges denoted by $\mathcal{E}.$ For an edge $e$ directed from $x$ to $y,$ $x$ is called the head vertex of $e$ denoted by $head(e)$ and $y$ is called the tail vertex of $e$ denoted by $tail(e).$ The in-degree of an edge $e$ is the in-degree of its head vertex and out-degree of $e$ is the out-degree of its tail vertex.
 The messages in the network are generated at edges with in-degree zero, which are called the input edges of the network and let $\mathcal{S} \subset \mathcal{E}$ denote the set of input edges with $\vert \mathcal{S} \vert =m.$ Let $x_i, i \in \lceil m \rfloor,$ denote the row vector of length $k_i$ generated at the $i^{\text{th}}$ input edge of the network.
-Let $x=[ x_1,x_2,\dotso,x_m ].$ An edge which is not an input edge is referred to as an intermediate edge.
+Let $x=[ x_1,x_2,\dotso,x_m ]$ denote the row vector obtained by the concatenation of the $m$ message vectors.
+An edge which is not an input edge is referred to as an intermediate edge.
 All the intermediate edges in the network are assumed to carry a vector of dimension $n$ over $\mathbb{F}_q.$ A vertex $v \in \mathcal{V}$ demands the set of messages generated at the input edges given by $\delta(v) \subseteq \mathcal{S},$ where $\delta$ is called the demand function of the network. $In(v)$ denotes the set of incoming edges of a vertex $v $ ($In(v)$ includes the intermediate edges as well as the input edges which are incoming edges at node $v$) and $Out(v)$ denotes the union of the set of intermediate edges originating from $v$ and $\delta(v).$